 A major component of your IT budget is related to the scheduled replacement of hardware and software according to a prescribed lifecycle.

 Microsoft has an expected lifecycle for its products of ten years.
 In the first five there is mainstream support and the second five years is extended support.
 Its products receive updates and patches to fix bugs and security issues as well as introduce minor feature upgrades.
-2020 will see the end of Server 2008, Windows 7, Office 2010 in terms of extended support.
+2020 saw the end of Server 2008, Windows 7, Office 2010, Exchange and SharePoint 2010 and Small Business Server 2011 in terms of extended support.
 Continuing to use those products introduces security risk and can limit productivity of staff.

 Applications Software goes through a regular lifecycle of versions which may also impact server and database software.
 Updates and upgrades need to be budgeted for regarding licensing, hardware, operating and database software replacement and professional services.
 Application software providers provide advance guidance on updates and upgrades of future versions and should be reviewed annually.